-Mr. Snead explained one of them does go through an apprenticeship formal Program.
-It is accredited and they do bring their staff up through that.
+Mr. Snead but one of them does go through an apprenticeship formal Program. it is accredited and they do bring their staff up through that.

-Ms. Newsom it's a matter of having that curriculum go through the apprenticeship too so if you can look into that that'd be good.
+Ms. Newsom it's a matter of having that curriculum go through the apprenticeship too so if you can look into that that'd be good okay.